Scout Network: 2015 relaunch

 In 2015 the structure of Scout Network changed to be entirely district led with one Scout Network per district, with Scout counties providing a support role.
 Exceptions to this could be applied for, such as for districts running joint Networks or for a County Network to carry on, however this is not encouraged.
 The District Scout Network Commissioner role was created to support the district Network and to take on the mentoring and advisory role formerly occupied by the Scout Network Leaders.
 The Scout Network members themselves continue to be in charge of their own programme, now led by appointed programme co-ordinators who support other members in their programme and personal development.
 If a number of the Scout Network are all working towards the same goal, this is encouraged through the formation of a project team.

 The programme is split into three areas (Community, International and Adventure), linking to the recommendations of the Be...
 Initiative.
 The activities of the Network are now classified as either a project, long term in nature with a clear goal, or an event, happening on just the one occasion.

 Membership

 At the launch of Scout Network, a distinction was made between those who participated in a Scout Network programme only and those who held other roles in Scouting as well, such as section leaders or those who are part of the Scout Fellowship.
-Between 2015 and 2020, any member of the Scout Association aged between 18–25 years were automatically classified as a member of Scout Network, regardless of whether they actively take part in a local Scout Network programme.
+Between 2015 and 2020, any member of the Scout Association aged between 18 and 25 years were automatically classified as a member of Scout Network, regardless of whether they actively take part in a local Scout Network programme.
 The distinction between active participants and those only holding other Scouting roles was reinstated in 2020 and is reported from that date.
+Scout Network is coeducational, and as of January 2023, 37.4% of Scout Network exclusive members are female.